Welcoming and Affirming Environment

 Guiding Questions:

 When students raise sensitive social issues in class, how do I respond?
-How often do I make space to listen and talk to my students about the issues they raise?
+How often do I make space to listen and talk to students about the issues they raise?

 Exploring